osisoft/OCS-Docs/Content_Portal/Getting_Started/types.md

    - Type &ndash; Select **DateTime**.
    - Key &ndash; Select the checkbox.

+   Note: The Key field identifies the Timestamp property as the index.

 1. Click the ![Properties icon](Images\PropertiesPlusIcon.png)icon to add a second property and complete the fields:
    - Id &ndash; Enter **Temperature**
    - Type &ndash; Select **Double**.